rcorr13/AcuteStressDataAnalysis/README.md

 # Acute Stress Data Analysis
 These are the scripts (mainly written in R) used for the 4 manuscripts included in Rachel Corr's dissertation analyses.
-Because data used are protected, no data files are uploaded publically on git, but information is available upon request.
+Because data used are protected, no data files are uploaded publicly on git, but information is available upon request.

 ## Chapter 2 - Stress RLMs
 Chapter 2 of my dissertation was previously published in *NeuroImage: Clinical* in a manuscript entitled ["Neural mechanisms of acute stress and trait anxiety in adolescents"](https://doi.org/10.1016/j.nicl.2020.102543).